Source:

 The UBYSSEY (UBC Student newspaper) vol. LXII, no.12

-of Vancouver's most exciting rock groups in the seediest, dirtiest,
+most exciting rock groups in the seediest, dirtiest, and most

-and most depressing strip in the city.
-The drunks and junkies
+depressing strip in the city.
+The drunks and junkies nodding

-nodding out to country and western bands have been replaced
+out to country and western bands have been replaced by a new

-by a new generation of rock fans.
-Middle class kids flock to
+generation of rock fans.
+Middle class kids flock to the skid

-the skid row bar week after week because it is the only place
+row bar week after week because it is the only place in town

-in town with a regular new wave music policy.
-Clayton Mackay,
+with a regular new wave music policy.
+Clayton Mackay, Peter

-Peter Draper, and April Porter book groups like. the K-Tels,
+Draper, and April Porter book groups like. the K-Tels, The Subhumans

-The Subhumans and D.O.A.
-They also sell tickets at the door,
+and D.O.A.
+They also sell tickets at the door, run the sounds

-run the sounds ystem and deal with the police.
-They divide the
+ystem and deal with the police.
+They divide the take from the

-take from the door among themselves and the bands.
-Club owner
+door among themselves and the bands.
+Club owner Lachman Gir

-Lachman Gir handles the liquor sales .Mackay explains that the
+handles the liquor sales .Mackay explains that the bands

 originally booked themselves into places like the Windmill,